Why Florida’s Space Coast should be your next holiday destination

 And of course, the main attraction: The Kennedy Space Center Visitor Complex, which wonderfully treads the line of Museum vs Amusement Park, providing entertainment for every possible age - mainly because any attending adults can immediately revert back to their childhood selves to uncover the wonders of space.

-My trip with Hamilton PR and KSCVC allowed me two full days at the visitor complex yet there was still more to be seen.
+My trip with KSCVC allowed me two full days at the visitor complex yet there was still more to be seen.

-The complex’s most recent project, Gateway, offered voyages to Mars, Saturn, the Moon and Uncharted Worlds as well as showcasing the Orionn EFT1-Capsule which was launched in 2014 for Lockheed Martin’s maiden voyage test mission and the Sierra Space Dream Chaser - a reusable space plane which will perform cargo resupply missions to the ISS.
+The complex’s most recent project, Gateway, offered voyages to Mars, Saturn, the Moon and Uncharted Worlds as well as showcasing the Orion EFT1-Capsule which was launched in 2014 for Lockheed Martin’s maiden voyage test mission and Sierra Space’s Dream Chaser - a reusable space plane which will perform cargo resupply missions to the ISS.

 However, if five minute rollercoaster-esque experiences into outer space aren’t your thing, then feel free to walk around the Rocket Garden where rockets from NASA’s Mercury, Gemini and Apollo programmes stand in magnificent wonder.
 Or take a trip through the Heroes and Legends building before watching a 3D film at the complex’s own cinema.